Michigan Disability Benefits Lawyers

 Disabled Adult Child (DAC) benefits are for adults who became disabled between the ages of 18 and 22.
 For a disabled adult to become entitled to the Disabled Adult Child benefit, one or both parents must be receiving Social Security retirement or disability benefits or must have died and worked long enough to qualify for Social Security.
 The Disabled Adult Child must meet the adult definition of disability and must not be married.
 The individual does not need to have worked to get these benefits.
 Please call us at 855-MIKE-WINS (855-645-3946) if you have been denied your Disabled Adult Child Benefits.
 There is no fee until we win.

 Disabled Widow or Widower (DWB) benefits are payable to the widow, widower or surviving divorced spouse of a worker.
 The widow or widower must be between the ages of 50 and 60, must meet the definition of disability for adults and their disability must have started before or within seven years of the worker’s death.
 The widow or widower does not need to have worked to get these benefits.
 Please call us at 855-MIKE-WINS (855-645-3946) if you have been denied your Disabled Widow or Widower Benefits.
 There is no fee until we win.

 Have Social Security Disability Benefits Questions?
 We Can Help

-Please call us today at 855-MIKE-WINS or e-mail us to learn how we can help.
+Please call us today at 855-MIKE-WINS or e-mail us to learn how our Michigan Disability Lawyers can help.